grea09/color/article/article.md

 Now that we proved that regular POP converges we can introduce the next property : hyper soundness.

 <div class="definition" name="Hypersoundness"/>
-An algorithm is said to be hypersound when it gives a valid solution for all problems regardless of their solvability.
+An algorithm is said to be hypersound when it gives a valid solution for all problems regardless of their resolvability.
 </div>

 We note that this property isn't compatible with consistency regarding the original problem and then doesn't fit the classical idea of soundness that implicitly states that the validity of a solution is relative to the problem.
 In the case of hypersoundness the problem is valid and a solution to a problem $P' = \langle A', I,  G, p\rangle$.
-We note the new set $A' = A \cup S$ with $S$ being the set of saviours for all flaws that made the POP algorithm fails during the execution of SODA.
+We note the new set $A' = A \cup S$ with $S$ being the set of saviors for all flaws that made the POP algorithm fails during the execution of SODA.

 The hypersoundness of our combined algorithm is proven using the convergence of POP and the way the Soft solving behaves.

 <div class="proof" name="Hypersoundness of SODA POP">
 The proper plan and defect fixing algorithms are obviously convergent.
-The proper plan algorithm can't iterate more than the number of actions (since duplicates are forbiden) and the defect resolution will fix the finite numbers of defects present in the finite partial plan issued by the proper plan algorithm.
+The proper plan algorithm can't iterate more than the number of actions (since duplicates are forbidden) and the defect resolution will fix the finite numbers of defects present in the finite partial plan issued by the proper plan algorithm.

 POP is sound and converges.
-Therefore if SODA converges it will return a valid solution for $P'$.
-In the same way we prooven for POP, the new healing process converges because it reduces the number of flaws in the partial plan and since this number is finite, the algorithm converges.
+Therefore, if SODA converges it will return a valid solution for $P'$.
+In the same way we proved for POP, the new healing process converges because it reduces the number of flaws in the partial plan and since this number is finite, the algorithm converges.
 </div>

 ## Enhancement for online planning